Jsavage1325/erc721/README.md

+# Project Description

+A simple interface to interact with the ethereum ETL data stored in public Google BigQuery datasets.
+Requires a GCP Project to interact with the data.

 # Setup and Installation

 Firstly you must have set up a GCP project to interact with the public google BigQuery datasets using Python.
 To do this follow the instructions located under quick setup [here](https://pypi.org/project/google-cloud-bigquery/).